rhakbari/todo-app/README.md

 ## A NestJS Todo App

-Practice app using RESTful API with NestJS.
+Practice app for developing RESTful APIs with NestJS.

 ## Installation